paulsinclair51/briteTest/docs/md/Contributor_Guide.md

   - No breaking changes (syntax or behavior) to the APIs.
   - No breaking changes to the Runner Framework.
   - Minor refactorying of implementation.
-  - If incremented, it must be updated for all files (.h, .c, and .md) to the same minor value, even if the file was not otherwise modified with patch reset to 0.
+  - If incremented or reset to 0, it must be updated for all files (.h, .c, and .md) to the same minor value, even if the file was not otherwise modified with patch reset to 0.

 - Major